tohagan-tmr/cleanpass/README.md

 ### 1. Move all credentials into environment variables or a secret vault service and revise your code and configuration documentation to use these.
   - Typically the best option.
-  - Vault service may also provide key versioning
+  - Vault service may also provide key versioning and key rotation reminders.

 ### 2. Use `.gitignore` to exclude files containing credentials.
   - If possible, it's safest to gather these files into a single file or folder or naming pattern so you can exclude them with a single `.gitignore` rule.